The Shimura curve of discriminant 15 and topological automorphic forms: Homotopy groups of

-by sending $a_1$ to $u_1 u$, $a_3$ to $u^3$, and $a_6$ to the unique root of $f(a_6)$ which reduces, mod $(2,u_1)$, to $\omega u^6$, where $\omega$ is a chosen primitive third root of unity.
-This expresses $L_{K(2)} e$ has a homotopy fixed point spectrum of $E$ by an action of $\mb Z/3$, and the $\mb Z/2$-action on $e$ realizes to the action of $[-1]$ as a subgroup of the Morava stabilizer.
-The element $\nu$ is detected on the $3$-line of the associated homotopy fixed point spectral sequence for $E_2$ by a transfer argument \cite{mahowald-rezk-level3}, and hence also detected in the homotopy fixed point spectral sequence for $e$. \end{proof}
+by sending $b_1$ to $u_1 u$, $b_3$ to $u^3$, and $b_6$ to the unique root of $f(b_i)$ which reduces, mod $(2,u_1)$, to $\omega u^6$, where $\omega$ is a chosen primitive third root of unity.
+This expresses $L_{K(2)} e$ as a homotopy fixed point spectrum of $E_2$ by an action of $\mb Z/3$, and the $\mb Z/2$-action on $e$ realizes to the action of $[-1]$ as a subgroup of the Morava stabilizer.
+The elements $\eta$ and $\nu$ are detected on the $1$-line and $3$-line respectively of the associated homotopy fixed point spectral sequence for $E_2$, by a transfer argument in the latter case\cite{mahowald-rezk-level3}.
+They are hence also detected in the homotopy fixed point spectral sequence for $e$. \end{proof}

 \begin{prop} In the homotopy fixed point spectral sequence, we have differentials